FrontendMasters/front-end-handbook/practice.md

 # Part I. Practice

-These chapters discuss the practice of front-end engineering.
+These chapters detail broadly the practice of front-end engineering.